mikitex70/redmine_drawio/README.md

     - ``lightbox=false``: activates the *LightBox* viewer button in the toolbar
     - ``zoom=false``: activates the zoom buttons in the toolbar
     - ``page=number``: if not empty a *page selector* will appear in the toolbar (for multi-page diagrams) and the initial page (starting from 0) will be selected
-    - ``layers``: if set as a list of space separated number of layers, those layer will be activated for default, and a *layer selector* controlo will appear in the toolbar.
+    - ``layers``: if set as a list of space separated number of layers, those layer will be activated for default, and a *layer selector* control will appear in the toolbar.

 In the toolbar editor there is a button with icon ![drawio_attach icon](assets/images/jstb_drawio_attach.png) that opens a dialog that can be used to insert a macro for a new diagram to be saved as attachment (for lazy people).